Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

 This section will focus on how to navigate file directories.

-4.  **Type** the following command to list out all directories you are currently in:
+4. List out all directories you are currently in by _typing_ the following:

     ```
     dir